barrowclift/badmusichertz/_posts/2025-05-04-carpenters.markdown

 author: "the Barrowclift Siblings"
 date: 2025-05-04 19:19:17-0400
 excerpt: |
   Mail’s here!
-Check out what arrived with Marc &amp; Michael as they unpack the heartfelt delivery from Karen &amp; Richard's 1971 self-titled LP, “Carpenters”.
+Check out what arrived with Marc &amp; Michael as they unpack the heartfelt delivery from Karen &amp; Richard’s 1971 self-titled LP, “Carpenters”.
 image: carpenters/images/episode-art.jpg

 podcast: